JoepaulGospel/script-diary/README.md

 tells you the real reason, almost always a wrong or missing `TURSO_DATABASE_URL` / `TURSO_AUTH_TOKEN`.
 Fix it in Vercel's Environment Variables, then Deployments → ⋯ → Redeploy.

+## Screenplay formatting

+Above the writing area, six buttons — Scene, Action, Character, Parenthetical, Dialogue, Transition — indent whatever line your cursor is on to match standard industry margins (the same ones Final Draft uses).
+Click into a line, tap the matching button.

+## Downloading a script

+Open any script and click "Download PDF."
+It builds a proper title page (title + "by" + writer name) followed by the script itself in Courier, with page numbers and a faint "Tiziano Films" watermark across every page.
+Works the same on any device.